Q: I lost a court case. Is it worth trying to file an appeal without an attorney?A:

 litigants in 2013; all were denied or dismissed.

-Ultimately, this 1.6 percent reversal rate compares unfavorably with the reversal rate in criminal cases in which attorneys represented the appellants.
-The overall reversal rate in attorney-represented criminal cases in Cincinnati in 2007 was 13.07 percent (63 out of 482 cases).
+Thus, of 60 pro se cases filed in the court of appeals, four resulted in reversal or modification of the trial court's decision.
+This 6.7 percent reversal rate compares unfavorably with the reversal rate in cases in which attorneys represented the appellants.
+The overall reversal rate in attorney-represented cases in Cincinnati for cases filed in 2013 was 16.2 percent (138 out of 851 cases).
 In short, appeals are not often successful, but the chance of winning on appeal is much greater with attorney representation than without it.